 No indemnification may be made to or on behalf of any trustee or officer if a judgment or other final adjudication adverse to the trustee or officer establishes that their acts were committed in bad faith or were the result of active and deliberate dishonesty and were material to the cause of action so adjudicated, or that they personally gained in fact a financial profit or other advantage to which they were not legally entitled.

 Ithaca College shall be authorized to purchase policies of insurance for indemnification of its trustees as provided hereinabove.

 Review and Amendment of Bylaws

-These bylaws may be changed or amended at any meeting of the trustees by a majority of those present, provided notice of the substance of the proposed amendment is sent to all trustees at least thirty days before the meeting.
+These bylaws may be changed or amended at any meeting of the trustees by a majority of those present, provided notice of the substance of the proposed amendment is sent to all trustees at least ten days before the meeting.